Meet Our Family

 We first considered adoption after watching a documentary on orphanages in China.
 As we watched, the Lord spoke to our hearts and both of us realized that we had a desire to adopt.
 From that point on, adoption became a part of our life.
 We feel that there are so many children in this world who do not have the opportunity to know the love of a family or the chance to know their Heavenly Father.

-In the Bible, God calls each of us to orphan ministry, whether that be adoption, foster care, child sponsorship, missions, or prayer.
+In the Bible, God calls us to take care of orphans, whether that be adoption, foster care, child sponsorship, missions, or prayer.
 With the number of orphans there is in this world, it is clear that the "harvest is great, but the workers are few."
-It is our hope that by sharing our adoption stories, others will be encouraged to consider adoption or serving in orphan ministry.
+It is our hope that by sharing our family and adoption stories, others will be encouraged to consider adoption or serving in orphan ministry.

-So many things have happend over the years that we can only explain as knowing that God always has a plan for each of us.
+God has a plan for each of us.
 Having the ranch has been a tremendous blessing.
 It has given our children an outlet to love and nurture animals and has been very therapeutic for all of our children.
 Through caring for their animals, they've learned a tremendous amount about responsibility and trust.

-It is our hope that as you read the stories of our children’s adoptions that you will better understand the adoption experience and be encouraged.
+It is our hope that as you read the stories of our family, that you will better understand adoption and be encouraged.